youngdjn/changing-forests-website/content/home/more-research.md

 Other current research projects include:

 * Identifying drivers of California tree species range limits and inferring sensitivity to climate change
-  * Includes analysis of ~800 tree cores that I collected and processed
+  * Includes analysis of ~800 tree cores that we collected and processed
 * Evaluating the suitability of modeled topoclimatic water balance variables as drought metrics for landscape ecology applications